What Administrative Measures Do You Usually Need To Take

 2. Compliance Monitoring and Enforcement

-Scientific Explanation: Compliance frameworks like ISO 37301 emphasize continuous monitoring to identify gaps and prevent violations.
+Scientific Explanation: Compliance frameworks like ISO 37301 highlight continuous monitoring to identify gaps and prevent violations.
 Automated tools, such as AI-driven compliance software, can flag anomalies in real time, reducing human error and enhancing accountability.

 3. Resource Allocation and Budgeting